dancaron/Django-ORM/README.md

 python3 main.py
 ```

-__main.py is the file where you start coding your project. models.py is where you add your typical django models__
+__main.py is the file where you start coding your project. models.py is where you add your typical django models.__

 Feel free to send pull requests if you want to improve this project.